jolly26/alx-zero_day/README.md

 My first readme
-This is uodated read me
+This is updated read me